-To our surprise, for the outcome of sexual frequency, we found significant differences between the estimated average treatment effects depending on whether we usedbased on the adjusted regression analysis or and the IPTW approach for sexual frequency as an outcome.
-Estimated average treatment effects were slightly larger for the IPTW approach compared to the adjusted regression analysis and this difference could not be explained by accounting for systematic missingness (see Figure 5).
+To our surprise, for the outcome of sexual frequency, we found significant differences between the estimated average treatment effects depending on whether we used adjusted regression analysis or-the IPTW approach.
+Estimated average treatment effects were slightly larger for the IPTW approach compared to the adjusted regression analysis (see Figure 5).
 As registered in stage 1 of this registered report, adjusted regression analysis was treated as the main analysis and the IPTW approach was treated as a robustness analysis for identifying the average treatment effect.
-BAs both analytic approaches supported positive average treatment effects of hormonal contraceptive use on sexual frequency, but the question that still remains is how strong this effect actually is.
+Both analytic approaches supported positive average treatment effects of hormonal contraceptive use on sexual frequency, but the question that still remains is how strong this effect actually is.

 As outlined in the introduction, both approaches try to estimate the causal effect of a treatment on an outcome and they come with different advantages and disadvantages.
-Our adjusted regression analysis relies on the untested key assumption that the relationships between the covariates and the sexuality outcome are modeled appropriately (Gutman & Rubin, 2017), while the IPTW approach relies on the untested key assumption that the relationships between the covariates and hormonal contraceptive use are modeled appropriately.
+Our adjusted regression analysis relies on the key assumption that the relationships between the covariates and the sexuality outcome are modeled appropriately (Gutman & Rubin, 2017), while the IPTW approach relies on the key assumption that the relationships between the covariates and hormonal contraceptive use are modeled appropriately.
 For both assumptions, there are reasons to doubt that these assumptions hold true.
-Considering the regression analyses On the one hand, relationship duration could affect sexual frequency in a non-linear manner in the form of a sudden drop in sexual frequency after a certain relationship duration, biasing the results-of the adjusted regression analysis.
-Considering the IPTW approach On the one hand, education could affect the choice of contraceptive methods in a non-linear manner in the form of a sudden increase in hormonal contraceptive use after a certain degree of educational attainment, biasing the results of the IPTW approach.
-We cannot discern which modeling approach is more biased here, and thus we cannot clearly favor one over the other. rule out any of these biases, making it impossible to decide which approach is the appropriate one (one alternative for future projects might be to apply doubly robust standardization combining the IPTW approach with G-computation, see Robins et al., 2007).
-The estimated average treatment effects based on the adjusted regression analysis might in addition be biased by extrapolation, i.e., in the regression treatment effects from women who would never consider hormonal contraception in reality are extrapolated (King & Zeng, 2006).
-Maybe more importantly, In addition, both approaches still rely on the key assumptions of (1) no unobserved confounders, even if our sensitivity analyses suggest that such confounders would need to be fairly influential to completely explain away the estimated effects. (but see the results on the sensitivity of the estimated effects to unobserved confounders); (2) positivity; and (3) a correct specification of the underlying models (Thoemmes & Ong, 2016).
+Considering the regression analyses, relationship duration could affect sexual frequency in a non-linear manner in the form of a sudden drop in sexual frequency after a certain relationship duration, biasing the results.
+Considering the IPTW approach, education could affect the choice of contraceptive methods in a non-linear manner in the form of a sudden increase in hormonal contraceptive use after a certain degree of educational attainment, biasing the results.
+We cannot discern which modeling approach is more biased here, and thus we cannot clearly favor one over the other.
+Maybe more importantly, both approaches still rely on the key assumption of no unobserved confounders, even if our sensitivity analyses suggest that such confounders would need to be fairly influential to completely explain away the estimated effects.